monkey-w1n5t0n/www.eli/_pages/useq-start.md

 ## What next?

 A good way to learn livecoding is from examples: take a look at the tutorials and quick modes, try varying and customising the code to get a feel for how it works.
-Take a look at the API reference to see what uSEQ can do
+Take a look at the API reference to see what uSEQ can do.

 ## Getting Help